 Kathleen Legg was appointed to the Commission in 2014.
-She is aresident of the Town of Chevy Chase, where she is a member of the Long-Range Planning Committee.
-She has a life-long interest in architecture and historicpreservation.
-She was previously an information technology consultant, specializing in mobile technologies, social media and politics, for organizations such as Yahoo!, National Geographic, Hachette, and Organizing for America.
-She is also a member of the Preservation Society of Newport County in Rhode Island.She has a BA in political science and information technology from the University at Albany and a Masters in Political Management from The George Washington University.
+Ms. Legg is a resident of the Town of Chevy Chase, where she is a member of the Long-Range Planning Committee.
+She has a life-long interest in architecture and historic preservation.
+Ms. Legg was previously an information technology consultant, specializing in mobile technologies, social media and politics, for organizations such as Yahoo!, National Geographic, Hachette, and Organizing for America.
+She is also a member of the Preservation Society of Newport County in Rhode Island.
+Ms. Legg has a BA in political science and information technology from the University at Albany and a Masters in Political Management from The George Washington University.

 Eliza Voigt was appointed to the Historic Preservation Commission in 2016.
 A Bethesda resident and Montgomery County native, Ms. Voigt is a certified city planner and is currently the Park Planner with the National Park Service at the National Mall and Memorial Parks.
 Since receiving her Masters in City and Regional Planning from the University of North Carolina, Ms. Voigt has worked as a city planner and historic preservation planner for private and public entities, including Montgomery County jurisdictions, for over 20 years.